Share This Article

 Ohio can get creepy.
-Everyone has a story, something they saw in the woods or the side of the road.
+Nearly everyone has a story, something they saw in the woods or the side of the road.
 Something they can’t explain.

 But what you may not know is that according to cryptozoologists, Ohio is a hotbed for creature activity.
-From Bigfootesque creatures to massive, kidnapping reptiles to all other things that go bump in the night, the stories that come out of Ohio are some of the most unique in the country.
+From Bigfoot-esque monsters to massive, kidnapping reptiles to all other mythological things that go bump in the night, the stories that come out of Ohio are some of the most unique in the country.

 Loveland Frog Men

 In 1955, a man was traveling through Loveland, Ohio, when he saw three mysterious creatures.
 Of course, the story has many versions, so he either saw them near Branch Hill OR over/under a bridge on the Little Miami River.

 The unnamed man claims that he saw the figures, which were about 3-4 feet tall, conversing with one another.
 The creatures had leathery skin and the faces of frogs.

 In addition to their amphibian attributes, they also had a wand that they waved over their heads, which naturally scared the passerby.

 The stories of the Loveland Frogmen have been repeated throughout the decades, with the most recent sighting taking place in 2016.

 A young couple was out playing Pokemon GO when they claimed to see a giant frog-like creature that “stood on two legs and walked towards them“.

 Have you ever seen three-toed footprints in Cuyahoga Valley National Park?